Cryptocurrency exchange Coinbase to go public via direct listing | Business

-Coinbase Global Inc will list on the stock market via a direct listing instead of a traditional initial public offering (IPO), the U.S. cryptocurrency exchange said in a blog post on Thursday. (https://bit.ly/3pwsUs7)
+Coinbase Global Inc will list on the stock market via a direct listing, the U.S. cryptocurrency exchange said in a blog post on Thursday. (https://bit.ly/3pwsUs7)

-Reuters reported in July that Coinbase was exploring going public via a direct listing.
+Reuters had reported in July the company was exploring going public via a direct listing.
+A direct listing allows insiders to sell instantly and without the support of traditional underwriters, which can be a recipe for potentially high volatility in early trading.

+Coinbase in December said it had confidentially applied with the U.S. Securities and Exchange Commission (SEC) to go public, a move that would make it the first major U.S. cryptocurrency exchange to list on the stock market.
+If the SEC approves Coinbase's listing plans, it would represent a landmark victory for cryptocurrency advocates vying for mainstream endorsement.

+Many cryptocurrencies have struggled to win the trust of mainstream investors and the general public due to their speculative nature and potential for money laundering.
+Founded in 2012, Coinbase is among the most well-known cryptocurrency platforms globally and has more than 43 million users in more than 100 countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)